AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 ```
 ***
 ### 10. Break base16 value into 34 character arrays

+The data from Step 9 (length 72 in this example) is broken into chunks.
+Each chunk will form the payload of a command line.
+Each command line has a structure like `a3xx[34-char-payload]CH`

 Underscores provided as placeholders
 ```
 ____01030427150f0300010500080012890012__
 ____89001289ffd831ffd83100128900128900__
 ____1289________________________________
 ```
-### 11. Add "line count" (indexed) in 2 character base16 to each lines.
+### 11. Add line index in base16 to each line.
 First line starts with "00", last line starts with "ff".
 ```
 __0001030427150f0300010500080012890012__
 __0189001289ffd831ffd83100128900128900__